 open/close all folders

 - In post-USSR settings, modern Eastern bloc guns that ought to be widely available, such as the Bizon, AK-74, Pecheneg, and so on, seem to be widely absent.
-Instead, guns like the AK-47 (not produced since 1959) and the RPD (not produced since 1961) will still be shown.
+Instead, guns like the AKM (which will always be called the AK-47, which hasn't been produced in Russia since 1959) and the RPD (not produced since 1961) will still be shown.

 - Most works set during The Vietnam War will feature the M16A1, M1911A1, M79 and M60, generally ignoring other common weapons, such as the Grease Gun and even the M14.